 Dioxidine in the nose

-Instructions for the use of Dioxidine in ampoules
+Instructions for use of Dioxidin in ampoules

 How to dilute for the nose

-• tilt your head back;
+• throw your head back;

 How to rinse your nose